JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Rodan_on_Prejudice_and_Goals.md

 >
 > All philosophies and religions which fall short of these ideals are immature.
 >
 > The philosophy which I teach, linked with the gospel which you preach, represents the new religion of maturity, the ideal of all future generations.
-And this is true because our ideal is final, infallible, eternal, universal, absolute, and infinite. ([UB 160:1.13](/en/The_Urantia_Book/160#p1_13))
+And this is true because our ideal is final, infallible, eternal, universal, absolute, and infinite. (<a id="a52_253"></a>[UB 160:1.13](/en/The_Urantia_Book/160#p1_13))

 > Graciousness is the aroma of friendliness which emanates from a love-saturated soul.